attaullahpro/appdbs/README.md

 # appdbs
-this is encrpted db used in project just for testing version.
+this is encrypted db used in project just for testing purpose.